pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

 and be served by the existing instance of the server in order to minimise system resource utilisation.
-Clicking the icon in the system tray will present a menu offering options to open a new pgAdmin window, configure the runtime, view the server log and shutdown the server.
+Clicking the icon in the system tray will present a menu offering options to open a new pgAdmin window, configure the runtime, view the server log and shut down the server.

 .. note:: Pre-compiled and configured installation packages are available for
      a number of platforms.
 These packages should be used by end-users whereever